truvec/AP_PoolSync/README.md

 This integration will create several entities, including (but not limited to):

+* **Sensors:**
     * Water Temperature
     * Salt Level (PPM)
     * Flow Rate
-* Chlorinator Output Setting (%)
+    * Chlorinator Output Setting (current setting read from device)
     * Boost Time Remaining
+    * Various diagnostic sensors (Wi-Fi RSSI, board temperature, cell currents/voltages, firmware versions - some may be disabled by default).
+* **Binary Sensors:**
     * PoolSync Online Status
     * ChlorSync Module Online Status
     * System Fault Status
     * ChlorSync Fault Status
     * Service Mode Active

-Some diagnostic sensors (like Wi-Fi RSSI, board temperature, cell currents/voltages, firmware versions) are also created but may be disabled by default.
-You can enable them from the entity settings in Home Assistant if needed.
+* **Number Controls:**
+    * Chlorinator Output (allows setting the output percentage, typically 0-100%)

 The exact entities will depend on the data reported by your specific PoolSync model and firmware.
+Some diagnostic entities may be disabled by default and can be enabled via the entity settings in Home Assistant.

 ## Options

 After setting up the integration, you can adjust the polling interval:
 1. Go to **Settings > Devices & Services**.
 2. Find the PoolSync integration card and click **Configure**.
-3. Adjust the "Update interval (seconds)" and click **Submit**.
+3. Adjust the "Update interval (seconds)" (e.g., 30, 60, 120; minimum 10 seconds) and click **Submit**.
 The integration will reload with the new interval.

 ## MQTT Integration (Optional)